f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab2.rst

     Enter your Ollama URL (as a reminder, it is usually 'http://localhost:11434') (leave empty for 'http://localhost:11434' or type 'reset' to remove the value):

-Enter http://10.1.1.5:11434 and hit return, then skip the Ollama API KEY step, we did not set one up.
+3. Enter ``http://10.1.1.5:11434`` and hit **Enter**, then skip the Ollama API Key step as we did not set one up.

-Leave the default of 20m for the HTTP timeout duration.
+4. Leave the default of ``20m`` for the HTTP timeout duration.

 This should bring you back to the main text screen and you should see (configured) next to Ollama.

 .. code-block:: bash